 To achieve this, make sure that the machine is on a sturdy surface before you turn it on.
 This also is of importance if you are using something to raise the front of the projector slightly to get the picture right.
 As well, transportable projectors have to be handled gently especially when they are on or just been turned off.
 If you are setting up an integrated installation, make sure you are using a good-quality mount kit and that it is anchored properly to the mounting surface.

-At the end of each session, make sure that the projector is properly shut down so that the lamp isn’t damaged by excessive built-up heat.
-This procedure is more important for transportable units or units that are in an installation where they can be enclosed when not in use like “drop-down” installations.
+At the end of each session, make sure that the projector is properly shut down so that the lamp, image panel or electronics isn’t damaged by excessive built-up heat.
+This procedure is more important for transportable or other small projectors, or units that are in an installation where they can be enclosed when not in use like “drop-down” installations.
 Here, you have to turn off the projector using the standby button on the unit’s control panel or its remote.
 At this point, the lamp and the circuitry associated with the projector’s signal path are turned off but the fan will continue to run for a few minutes.
 Depending on the machine you are using, an indicator light on the projector will flash or glow to let you know that this is taking place.
 This cool-down process is completed when the fan shuts down and only the “standby” indicator glows or no lights glow depending on the machine.
+Only then you can unplug it from the AC power.

 Avoid the temptation to turn the projector on and off too frequently because this can shorten the projection lamp’s lifespan.
 Here, if you need to have nothing on the screen such as when loading up subsequent content, use the “Mute” or “Blank” button on the unit itself or the remote; or a similar function on your display computer’s software to achieve this goal.